Spinal Injury Compensation Claims

 Your solicitor will ask you about what happened, and they will collect evidence to prove what caused your injuries.
 Your solicitor will also work out how much money you can claim, based on your injuries, lost earnings and other expenses.

 We can help you make a personal injury compensation claim on a No Win No Fee basis.

 In this article

-Figures published by the charity Spinal Research indicate that around 1,000 people sustain a spinal cord injury each year in the UK.
+Figures published by the national charities Aspire, the Spinal Injuries Association (SIA) and The Back Up Trust indicate that around 2,500 people sustain a spinal cord injury each year in the UK.

 Over 78% of spinal cord injuries are caused by road traffic accidents and slips, trips and falls.
 Although some spinal cord injuries lack completely effective treatments, rehabilitation support can help, and medical research into spinal injury continues worldwide.

-Compensation enables injured Claimants to fund treatment and rehabilitation care to ensure they enjoy the best possible quality of life.
+Compensation enables injured claimants to fund treatment and rehabilitation care to ensure they enjoy the best possible quality of life.

 Quittance Personal Injury are proud to support: